ucbdrive/few-shot-object-detection/README.md

 ```

 ## Updates
-The code has been upgraded to detectron2 v0.2.1.
+- (Oct 2020) The code has been upgraded to detectron2 v0.2.1.
 If you need the original released code, please checkout the release [v0.1](https://github.com/ucbdrive/few-shot-object-detection/tags) in the tag.